 This process, originally designed for estimating software development, is not limited to software projects.
 Although the example in this post is a fictional software product, you can use this process for any type of project.

 Not familiar with user stories, story points, planning poker and velocity?
-See Why We Love Agile Estimation (And You Should, Too!) for a big-picture overview.
+See our blog post Why We Love Agile Estimation (And You Should, Too!) for a big-picture overview.

 Step 1: Write User Stories

-The first step is to capture the overall scope of the project.
-Focus first on the "minimum viable product" for this project.
+The first step is to capture the overall scope of the project at a high level.
+Focus first on the “minimum viable product” for this project.
 That is, the smallest number of features that can be built in order to make the software usable.

 Open up the Excel template and go to the User Stories sheet.